howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 </Instruction>

-Because of relations, some operations should be executed in proper order.
+Because of the relations, some operations should be executed in a specific order.

 ### Defining User->Link relation

 Lets begin with User-Link relation.
-In the first entity we have to add field `links` in the second `postedBy`, both defined by the same relation.
+In the first entity we have to add the field `links`, in the second the field `postedBy`.
+Both are defined by the same relation.

-If you will look onto data flow you will find out we could try to find Link entity filtered by two fields.
-We can use `id` if we want to find this particular link, but also we could want to find link add by one author.
-In this case we will need filter by `postedBy` field.
+If you look into the data flow you will find out that we could try to find the `Link` entity filtered by two fields.
+We can use `id` if we want to find this particular link, but also we could want to find all links added by one author.
+In this case we will need to filter by `postedBy` field.

 <Instruction>

-Add relation to able to find `Link`s by userId.
+Add a relation to be able to find `Link`s by userId.

 ```scala